A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Alcohols, phenols, and ethers are three important classes of organic compounds that contain oxygen as a functional group.
-They are widely used in various industries, including chemical, pharmaceutical, and cosmetic industries.
+Alcohols, phenols, and ethers are three important classes of organic compounds containing oxygen as a functional group.
+They are widely used in various industries, including the chemical, pharmaceutical, and cosmetic industries.

 Basic Concepts